Navbar button The Headteacher

 Managing conflict

 In primary schools, this can be delivered by focusing on boundaries and privacy.
-If anyone makes them feel un-comfortable, children have the right to speak up; it’s never their fault.
+If anyone makes them feel uncomfortable, children have the right to speak up; it’s never their fault.

 Using a kinaesthetic learning approach can also help make the activities interactive and engaging.
 Rather than sitting at their desks watching the sage on the stage, the children will be more open to sharing their feelings and asking questions.

 We need to equip young pupils with the knowledge and skills to build self-confidence, resilience and develop strategies to effectively manage anxiety and tackle friendship issues with minimal conflict.
-Despite children in primary schools being too young to have social media accounts, they will certainly be using the Internet and aren’t many years away from having their own social media pages – if indeed, they don’t already.
-It is therefore wise to prepare them for this inevitable part of their future lives.

 The internet

-Addressing online safety and appropriate behaviour should be done in a way that is relevant to pupils’ lives.
 By introducing these issues early, such as the fact that people sometimes behave differently online, including by pretending to be someone they are not, it gives primary aged pupils the insight to make healthy and safe choices.

-Meeting the national curriculum’s objectives requires a graduated, age-appropriate programme of relationships education.
-Schools should consider what is appropriate and inappropriate in a whole-class setting, as teachers may require support and training in answering questions that are better not dealt with in front of a whole class.
+Schools should consider what is appropriate and inappropriate in a whole-class setting.
+Teachers may require support and training in answering questions that are better not dealt with in front of a whole class.

-Incorporating workshops and role-play scenarios to supplement lessons, with the potential for discussion on a one-to-one basis or in small groups, are the ideal teaching method to ensure pupils understand the nuances of relationships through experience.
+Incorporating workshops and role-play scenarios to supplement lessons, with the potential for discussion on a one-to-one basis or in small groups, is the ideal teaching method to ensure pupils understand the nuances of relationships through experience.

-Six ways to promote healthy relationships
+Six ways to promote healthy friendships

 1. Draft and implement standardised, whole-school policies, procedures and in turn, lesson activities that help children feel comfortable and confident